-But with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus) and bacterial toxins (biofilms) from tooth surface below the gum line, which are the areas that general home care practices are unable to reach.
+However, with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus), and bacterial toxins (biofilms) from tooth surface below the gumline, which are the areas that general homecare practices are unable to reach.

 In order to find appointment times that fit with busy and active lifestyles, most of our clients pre-schedule their next visits with us.
-We remind our patients with either a phone call, a text message or e-mail when it is time for their next preventative care visit.
+We remind our patients with either a phone call, a text message, or an e-mail when it is time for their next preventative care visit.

-Gum Disease (also known as Periodontitis) can take many forms, different levels of severity.
+Gum Disease (also known as Periodontitis) can take many forms and cause different levels of severity.
 If left untreated, severe periodontitis can lead to tooth loss and other potential health problems.

 The most common form of periodontal disease is called “Gingivitis.”
 Gingivitis causes your gums to become red and swollen.
 Because of this, they tend to bleed easily.
 However, at this stage of progression, you may only be experiencing little or no discomfort.
 Gingivitis is usually caused by an inadequate oral hygiene regimen.
 It is usually reversible with professional treatment and good oral hygiene habits such as regular brushing and flossing.

 Gingivitis may be caused by a number of factors that include:

 Periodontitis is the advanced form of gingivitis, which occurs when gingivitis is left untreated.
 Advanced gingivitis results in plaque below the gum line.
 This causes the invading bacteria to produce toxins and plaque, which irritate the gums themselves.
 The body reacts by producing an inflammatory response.
 This causes the body to essentially turn on itself.
 If Periodontitis is left untreated, the result is that the tissues supporting the bone and therefore the teeth themselves are broken down and destroyed by the bacteria and toxins.